gjwgit/rattleng/installers/README.md

 # Rattleng Installers

+RattleNG is implemented using the modern Flutter framework for dart.
 Flutter supports multiple platform targets and Flutter based apps will run native on Android, iOS, Linux, MacOS, and Windows, as well as directly in a browser from the web.
 Flutter functionality is essentially identical across all platforms so the experience across different platforms will be very similar.
 RattleNG relies on running R locally and so it requires R to be installed on your platform.
 At present R is supported on the desktops (Linux, MacOS, and Windows).